 - A large (at least 16 qt) pot for canning

-2 Place vinegar, water, salt, and sugar in a medium saucepan, bring to a boil to dissolve the salt and sugar, reduce heat and keep warm.
+2 Boil vinegar, water, salt, and sugar: Place vinegar, water, salt, and sugar in a medium saucepan, bring to a boil to dissolve the salt and sugar, reduce heat and keep warm.

-3 While the water is heating in step one, prepare the okra and the spices.
+3 Prep okra: While the water is heating in step one, prepare the okra and the spices.
 Rinse the okra and trim the stem ends to 1/4-inch.

 4 Place all pickling spices in a small bowl and stir to combine.

-6 Pack the okra in the jars, alternating stem-side-up and stem-side-down to allow you to pack the okra well into the jars.
+6 Pack okra in the jars: Pack the okra in the jars, alternating stem-side-up and stem-side-down to allow you to pack the okra well into the jars.
 The top of the okra should come between an inch to 1/2 an inch from the rim of the jar.

-8 Wipe the rims with a clean damp towel.
+8 Wipe rims, screw lids on jars: Wipe the rims with a clean damp towel.
 Place sterilized lids on jars.
 Screw on the the lids, firmly, but not too tight.

 Let sit 24 hours before eating.